yowmamasita/Ferris2/docs/tutorial/2_data_models.rst

 Modeling Data
 =============

 First and foremost we need a way to store our data.
-Ferris uses the native Google App Engine Datastore and the `ndb module <https://developers.google.com/appengine/docs/python/ndb/>`_.
+Ferris extends the native Google App Engine Datastore and the `ndb module <https://developers.google.com/appengine/docs/python/ndb/>`_.
 This section will walk you through creating a Model and how to interact with it.

 Models reside inside of `app/models`, let's create our Post model at `app/models/post.py`::

-    from ferris.core.ndb import BasicModel
+    from ferris import BasicModel
     from google.appengine.ext import ndb